 Note: If you are an international student, please refer to our international student information pages.

-Submit your application online at ptcas.org.
-Applications are available beginning July 2 for the class that begins the following August.
-The application deadline is December 16.
+- Submit your online application through PTCAS.
+Applications are available in June for the class that begins the following August.
+The current application deadline is December 15, 2021.

 Please note: First-time entering students may apply to only one Des Moines University clinical program at a time (includes D.O., D.P.M., PA and D.P.T.).
 Multiple applications will not be accepted or processed.